 1. Availability during office hours and the opportunity for individual appointments.

 2. Assistance in helping you to find academic information, including information on majors, minors, general education requirements, and other academic policies, procedures, and deadlines.

 3. Referrals to appropriate people and offices if your advisor cannot provide the necessary assistance.

 4. A meeting to discuss grades and recommendations for academic improvement, if appropriate.

 5. A meeting each semester before the registration period to help with course selection and academic planning to approve your academic schedule for the next term.Assistance in specific and correct course choices that are needed to prepare students for the particular major.

 6. Assistance in understanding the purposes of academic requirements and their relationship to a major and career plan.

 7. Assistance in helping you to learn how to make academic decisions, how to discover the range of options available to you, and how to think through the consequences of choices.

-After seeking help from your own advisor, students are welcome to visit Academic Advising & Retention Center, Student Success Center, DUC A330, (270) 745-5065 or email: firstname.lastname@example.org with any unanswered advising questions.
+After seeking help from your own advisor, students are welcome to visit Advising and Career Development Center, DSU 2141, (270) 745-5065 or email: firstname.lastname@example.org with any unanswered advising questions.